deglerj/ytrss/README.md

 You can access ytrss through a simple web-interface, that allows you to manage channel subscriptions, get feed URLs and download single files.

-Early alpha
+Warning
 ----
-ytrss is still in an early development stage.
-Expect bugs and some missing features.
+ytrss is still in an early development stage (aka "it's working for me").
+Please report any bugs you find.

 Getting started